Joining a new team should be fun, informative and give your teammates a sense of support. GreetBot gives you a variety of tools to achieve just that.

 Typically, the kind of information that you might like to share would cover some of the following areas:

-Including this information can help your new teammates get up to speed quickly and experience less downtime during the orientation phase.
-It will also free senior team admins from sending welcome messages manually, enabling them to connect with the new joiners on a less formal and more personal level.
+Covering this information can help your new teammates get up to speed quickly and experience less downtime during the orientation phase.
+It will also free senior team admins from sending welcome messages manually, enabling them to connect with the new joiners on a more personal basis.

-When someone new joins some people may feel shy to reach out or just overlook the native Slack message altogether.
-Posting a dedicated welcome message in a channel gives the new joiner extra visibility, helping to alert existing team members of the new arrival and firing up everyone to give the new joiner a warm welcome.
+Some people may feel shy to reach out or just overlook the native Slack notification about someone joining your team.
+Posting a dedicated welcome message in a channel gives the new joiner extra visibility, helping to alert existing team members of the new arrival and firing everyone up to give the new joiner a warm welcome.

 Hey everyone give a warm welcome to @marco!
 Great to have you on the team 💪